hyperdregon/SimpleWinAPI/README.md

 Yes, it will.

-#### Are you planning to port this extension to another language?
+#### Are you planning to port this library to another language?
 (Ex.
 Python, Java)

 At the moment, no.

-#### Does this extension support other OSes except Windows?
+#### Does this library support other OSes except Windows?

-It isn't the extension that isn't supported.
+It isn't the library that isn't supported.
 DLLs are only supported on Windows, but the project can be easily compiled to Linux or MacOS.
 The problem is that the Windows API only supports Windows, so you would need to use Wine or a Windows VM.